 More people than ever are starting to recognise the impacts humans have on the world.
 And as a result, a lot of us want to reduce our footprint.
-In fact, in 2020, McKinsey & Company found that 57% of respondents had made significant changes to their lifestyles to reduce their environmental impact.
-This is fantastic, and it’s only the beginning!
+In fact, in 2021, a report from the Economist Intelligence Unit (EIU), commissioned by WWF, shows a 71% rise in searches for sustainable goods over the past five years.

-For many, the sustainability journey starts in the wardrobe.
+And for many, the sustainability journey starts in the wardrobe.
 Why?
 Because sadly, the fashion industry is one of the most polluting industries in the world, impacting millions of people.
 Shoppers want to make better fashion choices.
 They want to do good, look good, and feel good.
-And if you’re one of those people—congrats!
+And if you’re one of those people—good on you.

 But where to start?
 How do you know what’s good and what’s bad?
 And what do you do with that information?

-Today, we’re giving you the lowdown on ethical and sustainable fashion so that you can look good and feel good about the clothes you wear.
+Today, we’re giving you the lowdown on making more sustainable fashion choices, so that you can look good and feel good about the clothes you wear.
 Consider this your go-to guide and index on all you need to know about building your eco-conscious wardrobe with confidence.
-Ready?
-Let’s go!

-Ok, but before we get reeeeally started, we need to talk about what “ethical and sustainable fashion” means exactly.
+But before we get started, we need to talk about what “ethical and sustainable fashion” means exactly.

-In 1987, the UN defined sustainability as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
+Sustainable fashion builds on the concept of sustainable development, which the UN defined in 1987 as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.

 Ethical fashion goes beyond your local labour laws and covers a wide range of issues such as living wages, working conditions, animal welfare, and vegan fashion.

-But ignoring the ethical dimensions of catastrophic environmental challenges like the impact of climate change or the destruction of freshwater sources on humans and animals wouldn’t make sense!
+But ignoring the ethical dimensions of catastrophic environmental challenges like the impact of climate change or the destruction of freshwater sources on humans and animals wouldn’t really make sense.

-Whether you’re new to the world of sustainable fashion or an ethical fashion veteran, ethical and sustainable fashion terminology can be confusing.
-We’ve created this comprehensive but easy to understand sustainable and ethical fashion glossary so you can navigate the ethical fashion world with ease.
+Whether you’re new to the world of sustainable fashion or an ethical fashion veteran, terminology can be confusing.
+We’ve created this comprehensive but easy to understand glossary so you can navigate the ethical fashion world with ease.